Bangladesh India Cricket News

 Earlier, Zimbabwe captain Prosper Utseya won the toss and elected to field first.
 Nafees remained on 123, only the second Bangladesh batsman to score two ODI centuries and the second to carry his bat in an ODI innings - a feat Javed Omar achieved twice without scoring a hundred.

-Bangladesh : S Nafees, R Saleh, A Ahmed, S Hasan, H Bashar (capt), F Reza, K Mashud (wk), M Rafique, M Mortaza, A Razzak, M Hossain jnr
+Neither team was able to qualify for the main tournament after both were beaten by Sri Lanka and West Indies.
+Bangladesh : S Nafees, R Saleh, A Ahmed, S Hasan, H Bashar (Captain), F Reza, K Mashud (Wicket Keeper), M Rafique, M Mortaza, A Razzak, M Hossain jnr

 ICC Champions Trophy qualifying round, Jaipur: Bangladesh 231-6 (50 ovs) bt Zimbabwe 130 (44.4 ovs) by 101 runs